Study Cycles

 Participants in the special pan-hellenic exams for vocational upper secondary schools (EPAL) are admitted to schools, departments and introductory directions of higher education departments as follows:

-• 10% of the total number of students to faculties, departments and introductory directions of the universities designated by ministerial decision as corresponding or related to the areas in which they graduate, and to a joint group of faculties, departments and introductory directions to universities, to which graduates from all fields are admitted.
-By exception, the percentage referred to in the preceding subparagraph is 5% of the total number of admissions to departments and introductory directions of Polytechnical and Technical Schools, departments of Medicine, Dentistry, Veterinary and Medicine as well as of Physics, Biology and Geology, if designated by the above ministerial decision as corresponding or relevant to the areas in which they graduate.
+- 10% of the total number of students to faculties, departments and introductory directions of the universities designated by ministerial decision as corresponding or related to the fields of study, and to a joint group of faculties, departments and introductory directions to universities, to which graduates from all fields are admitted.
+By exception, the percentage referred to in the preceding subparagraph is 5% of the total number of admissions to departments and introductory directions of Polytechnical and Technical Schools, departments of Medicine, Dentistry, Veterinary and Medicine as well as of Physics, Biology and Geology, if designated by the aforementioned Ministerial Decision as corresponding or relevant to the graduate's studies.

 The candidates’ success and their admission in departments or faculties of higher education institutions depends on parameters such as: